 As well as that, it lets them know how far in advance they need to inform you of their upcoming paternity leave and how to go about doing so.

-This section covers what are essentially the terms and conditions of paternity leave: how much employees are entitled to, how they’re allowed to take that leave (as consecutive days or otherwise) and what benefits they’re entitled to while on paternity leave.
+This section covers how much employees are entitled to, how they’re allowed to take that leave (as consecutive days or otherwise) and what benefits they’re entitled to while on paternity leave.

 As with maternity leave, fathers (or adopters) on paternity leave are entitled to statutory paternity pay.
-This is either the rate set by the government (for this tax year it’s £139.58 per week), or 90% of the employee’s average weekly earnings - whichever is lower.
+This is either the rate set by the government , or 90% of the employee’s average weekly earnings - whichever is lower.

 This section explains SPP to employees, also stating how SPP will be paid and that National Insurance contributions and income tax are still deductible from SPP.

-Legally, returning fathers must be allowed to take up the same job with the same terms and conditions of employment as they had when they went on paternity leave.
+Legally, those returning from leave must be allowed to take up the same job with the same terms and conditions of employment as they had when they went on paternity leave.

-If you wish to give new fathers further rights you can use this section to do so, but bear in mind that you must offer returning mothers the same benefits so as not to discriminate.
+If you wish to give these individuals further rights you can use this section to do so, but bear in mind that you must offer those returning from maternity/adoption leave the same benefits so as not to discriminate.